Eating Disorders in the Military

 Seeking treatment will help you and others who may be suffering because you will be starting a conversation and leading by example that it is okay to get help if you need it.

 If you or someone you know is struggling, we are here for you.
-Take our health survey here to determine if you need professional help, read our blog “Do I have an eating disorder?” and visit our contact page here to reach out to us by phone or email if you need help.
-If we do not serve your area, here are some resources to help you:
+Take our health survey to determine if you need professional help, read our blog “Do I have an eating disorder?” and visit our treatment resources page for mental health clinicians in Northwestern PA.
+If you are located outside of the NW PA area, here are some resources to help you:

 Helplines: